amitfin/retry/README.md

 ### Notes

 1. The action does not propagate inner action failures (exceptions) since the attempts are done in the background.
 However, the action logs a warning when the inner function fails (on every attempt).
 It also logs an error and issue a repair ticket when the maximum amount of attempts is reached.
-Repair tickets can be disabled via the [integration's configuration dialog](https://my.home-assistant.io/redirect/integration/?domain=retry).
 2. Action supports a list of entities either by providing an explicit list or by [targeting areas and devices](https://www.home-assistant.io/docs/scripts/service-calls/#targeting-areas-and-devices).
 It's also possible to specify a [group](https://www.home-assistant.io/integrations/group) entity.
 The inner action is performed individually per entity to isolate failures.
 Group entities are expanded (recursively.)

 ## Install